alexandroid000/cv/research_statement.md

 unstable regions of the robot's dynamics, we can make "exploratory" algorithms and make guarantees about how well the robot will cover the space.

+describe combinatorial / I-space approach, generalization of multiple lines of research

+**Self Assembly / Directed Aggregation** - describe briefly, w/ info spaces focus

+**Improv**

-I am also developing a project, in collaboration with Amy LaViers of the Mechanical Engineering department, which is a high-level programming language for describing and controlling robot motion.
+I am also developing a project, in collaboration with Drs.
+Amy LaViers and Mattox Beckman, which is a high-level programming language for describing and controlling robot motion.
 This tool aims to be an easy-to-use interface for ROS (Robot Operating System), the prevailing control architecture in robotics.
 I am focusing on principled design of motion composition operators and motion transformations, taking guidance from the movement analysis and dance communities.

-In the future, I am planning to incorporate formal methods techniques such as bounded model checking and SMT solvers to more quickly explore the "space" of mobile robot designs.
-I also would like to use formal methods in my programming languages projects, to synthesize physically realizable robots and control algorithms from high-level specifications given in the language I am developing.
-To this end, I am helping organize an RSS workshop this summer titled "Minimality and Trade-offs in Automated Robot Design" with Jason O'Kane, Hadas Kress-Gazit, and Andrea Censi.
+Chase - senior design

+describe upcoming user study

 **Future Work**

+Robot design space

+Mentoring undergraduates